TheoBrigitte/vim/bundle/youcompleteme/README.md

 These commands are for general administration, rather than IDE-like features.
 They cover things like the semantic engine server instance and compilation flags.

+#### The `ExecuteCommand <args>` subcommand

+Some LSP completers (currently Rust and Java completers) support executing server specific commands.
+Consult the [rls][] and [jdt.ls][] respective documentations to find out what commands are supported and which arguments are expected.

+The support for `ExecuteCommand` was implemented to support plugins like [vimspector][] to debug java, but isn't limited to that specific use case.

 #### The `RestartServer` subcommand